WCS Naturally Felled Trees Series

 Where do you obtain the wood?

-It’s very random actually.
+It’s very random actually haha.
 They feature many varieties from all over the greater metropolitan Seattle area… including select logs recovered from the Woodland Park Zoo after a severe storm.
 But how and when I obtain those woods doesn’t consist of a regular schedule or a harvesting of any kind.
 Some I obtain through my landscape design & gardening work, some I discover while passing through a neighborhood and spotting a downed tree or a branch that’s about to collapse for one reason or another.
 Why… do you have a good lead on some Himalayan birch or walnut?

 Ha!
 No!
 I’ll be sure to let you know, though, if I do.
 And the candles?